joshua-hales/joshua-hales/README.md

 ## About Me

-I am currently a Junior in Computer Science at Utah State University.
+I am currently a Senior in Computer Science at Utah State University.
+I also work as a Software Development Intern at Dell Technologies.
 I enjoy learning how things work in detail.
 My curiosity and determination assist me when I tackle ambitious projects.
 One such project was a custom electric guitar that I designed and built using tools including Autodesk Fusion 360 and CNC machinery.
 I hope to create and contribute to some cool projects in the future.

-You can check out my blog [here](https://joshua-hales.github.io) for more details about things I do.
+You can check out [my blog](https://joshua-hales.github.io) for more details about things I do.

 ## Stats